ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 We leverage  on  technology  and  process  improvements  for  continual  innovation, capabilities building and enhancement and operational efficiency.

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000002_39810ef344a05abd112e53fb1d4bc542303d6f144b6fa56832fd1227ab89dceb.png)
+**Description**: The image shows the logo for Singapura Finance.
+The word "Singapura" is prominently displayed in a dark purple color.
+Below that is the text "富雅金融 FINANCE," with the Chinese characters in a dark shade and the English word "FINANCE" in orange.
+To the upper right of the word "Singapura" is a stylized orange bird, resembling a phoenix, with its wings outstretched and flying upwards.
+The overall design is clean and modern.

 **Description**: The image displays the logo of "Singapura Finance."
 The word "Singapura" is written in a dark purple color in a stylized font.
 Below it, there is a line of Chinese characters, followed by the word "FINANCE" in orange.
 To the upper right of the text, there is an abstract image of a bird in flight, also in orange.
 The overall design is simple and professional, with a clear emphasis on the brand name and its association with finance.